Get Down Tonight

 "Get Down Tonight" is a song by American disco and funk band KC and the Sunshine Band, released in February 1975 by TK Records as the first single from their second and self-titled album (1975).
 The song became widely successful, becoming the first of their five No. 1 hits on the US Billboard Hot 100.
 It also reached the top of the Billboard Hot Soul Singles chart and was an international chart hit, reaching No. 1 in Canada and charting in Australia (No. 44), Belgium (No. 11), the Netherlands (No. 5), and the UK (No. 21).
 In 2022, Rolling Stone ranked "Get Down Tonight" number 100 in their list of the "200 Greatest Dance Songs of All Time".

 Composition

 The song displays some of the signature characteristics of the disco era such as a fast tempo and repeating lyrics.
 It also features a distinctive introduction, employing a guitar solo rendered at double-speed.
 The song was originally titled "What You Want Is What You Get" before KC changed the title to "Get Down Tonight".

+Personnel

+Credits adapted from the liner notes of the 1975 album KC and the Sunshine Band, on which "Get Down Tonight" originally appeared.